Dental Implants in Phoenix, AZ: Restore Your Smile

 Dental implants are an excellent solution for missing teeth, but they may not be suitable for everyone.
 Certain health conditions can impact the success of the procedure, so it’s important to have a consultation with Dr. Tujillo to determine if implants are the right choice for you.

-During your consultation, Dr. Tujillo will carefully examine your gums and bone health to assess your candidacy for dental implants.
+During your consultation, Dr. Tujillo will carefully examine your gums and bone health to assess your candidacy for the procedure.
 He will also discuss your overall health and any other factors that could affect the procedure’s outcome.

 If you are a good candidate, Dr. Tujillo will discuss the procedure with you in detail and answer any questions you have.
 He will also provide you with a treatment plan and estimate the cost of the procedure.